ropensci/cffr/README.md

-- **citation** ([Dietrich and Leoncio 2025](#ref-citation22)) includes a function `r2cff` that creates a `CITATION.cff` file (v1.1.0) using the information of your `DESCRIPTION` file.
+- **citation** ([Dietrich and Leoncio 2025](#ref-citation22)) includes a function `r2cff` that creates a `CITATION.cff` file (v1.1.0) using the information in your `DESCRIPTION` file.
 It also provides minimal validity checks.
 - **handlr** ([Chamberlain and Wiernik 2025](#ref-handlr)): Tool for converting among citation formats, including `*.cff` files.
 - **codemeta** ([Boettiger and Salmon 2021](#ref-codemeta)) /
-  **codemetar** ([Boettiger and Salmon 2026](#ref-codemetar2021)) provides similar solutions for creating `codemeta.json` file, another format for storing and sharing software metadata.
+  **codemetar** ([Boettiger and Salmon 2026](#ref-codemetar2021)) provide similar solutions for creating `codemeta.json` files, another format for storing and sharing software metadata.

-## Code of Conduct
+## Code of conduct

 Please note that the **cffr** project is released with a [Contributor Code of Conduct](https://docs.ropensci.org/cffr/CODE_OF_CONDUCT.html).